 If you have trouble toning up your inner thigh fat then that could take a similar amount of time but probably not as long since this area doesn’t hold as many fat deposits.

 Spot reduction, a.k.a. losing fat in targeted places can seem like it’s near impossible but that’s not the whole truth.

-Muscle is a great way to lower the amount of fat on your body and increase your metabolism (4).
-Sedentary lifestyles cause you to lose muscle as you age, which makes the problem much more severe (5).
-If you genetically have a pear-shaped body then you’re going to lose fat faster in your upper body before your lower body (6).
+Muscle is a great way to lower the amount of fat in your body and increase your metabolism.4 Sedentary lifestyles cause you to lose muscle as you age, which makes the problem much more severe.5

-But here is a newer study finding that spot reduction can work in some amount (7).
-Researchers found the group using lower body strength training lost more fat in their lower body compared to the upper body training group.
-You don’t need to rely on using Spanx to remold your hips.
-It doesn’t work like that.
+But here is a newer study finding that spot reduction can work in some amount.7 Researchers found the group using lower body strength training lost more fat in their lower body compared to the upper body training group.

 You’re going to need to burn off fat from throughout your body to get rid of your saddlebags for good.
 Otherwise, it will be hard to lose them if you have an extra layer of fat on top of the muscle lying underneath.